Around 2.5 billion coffee cups end up in landfill every year. They increase our plastic waste, creating an unnecessary strain on the environment.

 The pattern is not really my thing, but there are others available.
 I know you can get ones with a stopper on the top too.
 I’m still not sure if I’d put it in my bag with a laptop after I’d finished my coffee though.

 Generally, it does the job, it’s good value for money and there’s no aftertaste, just the taste of coffee.”

 Ecoffee Cups are dishwasher-safe and BPA-free.
 The one we trialled is £10.95.
 Over 100 cups are available, in different designs and sizes from 8oz (250ml) to 16oz (475ml).

 Reviewed by individual giving team leader Kathryn (second from left)

 “It feels nice to hold, the rubber ring around the cup is nice to grip.
 It feels sturdy, good quality and it looks good.

-JOCO cups are dishwasher safe, BPA free and made from non-porous borosilicate glass.
-From the JOCO online shop, they cost $24.95.
+JOCO cups are dishwasher-safe, BPA-free and made from non-porous borosilicate glass.
+From the JOCO online shop, they cost $29.95.
+Cups are available in a variety of different designs and sizes from 4oz (125ml) to 16oz (475ml).
 UK stockists are searchable on the JOCO website.

 Reviewed by John from our technology solutions team (far left)

 “I like the tactile grip, I’m definitely not going to drop it.
 The stopper on the top is quite good to prevent it leaking.
 Weight is definitely not an issue with this cup either, it’s very light.